Start Here Guide

 Audit your daily supplements for microplastic and filler issues

 Capsules, gummies, and powders are everyday ingestion you might not be tracking.
 Several common forms (gummies, plastic-lined sachets, conventional gelatin caps) carry measurable microplastic or PEG contamination, and the form factor matters as much as the brand.
 The full guide breaks down which forms are clean and which to skip.
+Trying to conceive, pregnant, or nursing?
+Our cleanest prenatal vitamins guide covers the brands that publish batch testing for lead, cadmium, and phthalates.

 Medium impact